Gas Station (TypeScript)

 const MIN_FUND_BALANCE_MIST = 50_000_000_000; // 50 SUI

-// Deposit address can be null - see our FAQ for how to generate an address
+// Deposit address can be null - see our Help Center for how to generate an address:

-// // We're sponsoring with the gas fund we're depositing to (which only work if there's a little SUI left)
+// We're also going to sponsor this with the gas fund we're depositing to, which only

 }